axelwalter/umetaflow-gui/docs/deployment.md

 **2. Specify GitHub token (to download Windows executables).**

 > This is **important**!
-Ommitting this step while result in all apps not having the option to download exetutables any more.
+Omitting this step while result in all apps not having the option to download executables any more.

 Create a temporary `.env` file with your Github token.
 It should contain only one line: